mediachain/concat/README.md

 In order to distribute statements stored in your node, it needs to become discoverable and accessible to other nodes.
-This happens by taking the node `public` and registering with a directory.
+This happens by taking the node `public`, which registers with the directory.

 Before you can take your node public however, you need to ensure that it is reachable in the network.
 By default, `mcnode` binds its p2p interface in port 9001